go-automate/k6-typescript-framework/README.md

 ![Framework Diagram](images/FrameworkDiagram.png)

-You can see from the framework diagram above, that k6 modules allow for a lot of code re-use.
+As you can see from the framework diagram above, k6 modules allow for a lot of code re-use.
 Let's go into more detail about each of the folders and what they do.

 ### **src** folder